-Face-to-Face Communication
+Face-to-face communication

 Here at ISR we encourage face-to-face communication, especially in Primary where many parents still drop off and pick up children each day.
-The most convenient times for a quick discussion with your child's teacher are before register is taken at 8:20 a m or just after the end of the school day at 3:15 p m (although some days teachers may need to directly go after school activities or meetings).
+The most convenient times for a quick discussion with your child's teacher are before registers are taken at 8:15 or just after the end of the school day at 15:15 (although some days teachers may need to directly go after school activities or meetings).
 If you'd like a lengthier discussion, please set up a separate time for an individual meeting with your child's teaching team.
-(Please follow the current COVID-19 requirements for drop off and pick up)